SpecAware: A Spectral-Content Aware Foundation Model for Unifying Multi-Sensor Learning in Hyperspectral Remote Sensing Mapping: Proposed Methodology

-Then, for the encoding of textual data, such as sensor attributes and data processing level, and to ensure the future extensibility of the model, we employ an LLM encoding approach.
-The proposed method avoids the use of specialized encoders by using a frozen, pre-trained MiniLM model \citep{wangMinilmDeepSelfattention2020} to convert the sensor name and data level info $d$-dimensional vectors.
-This one-time pre-processing step adds no overhead to the main pre-training, and an $MLP$ layer subsequently reduces the embedding dimension as $E_{name}$ and $E_{level}$:
+Then, for the encoding of textual data, such as sensor attributes and data processing level, and to ensure the future extensibility of the model, we employ a Large Language Model (LLM) encoding approach.
+The proposed method avoids the use of specialized encoders by using a frozen, pre-trained MiniLM model \citep{wangMinilmDeepSelfattention2020} to convert the sensor name (e.g.\ ``AVIRIS-C'', ``AVIRIS-NG'', and ``AVIRIS-3'') and data level (e.g., ``L1 Calibrated Radiance'' and ``L2 Surface Reflectance'') into $d$-dimensional vectors.
+This one-time pre-processing step adds no overhead to the main pre-training, and a $Linear$ layer subsequently reduces the embedding dimension as $E_{name}$ and $E_{level}$.
+Since these attributes are constant across channels, they are broadcast along the spectral dimension as a unified sensor descriptor.

 The above four attribute encodings can be categorized into two classes.
-Firstly, the spectral-physical features, which represent the per-channel information, are generated by applying a further learnable weighted fusion to the encodings of each band’s center wavelength and FWHM.
-The fused representation is subsequently enhanced by a \textit{MLP} layer with residual connections.
-Secondly, the sensor-attribute features are formed by concatenation-relevant attributes into a single vector, which is then broadcast to every spectral channel as a unified sensor descriptor.
+Firstly, the spectral-physical features, which represent per-channel information, are generated by applying a weighted fusion with learnable scalars $\alpha$ and $\beta$ to the encodings of each band's center wavelength and FWHM.
+The fused representation is subsequently enhanced by an \textit{MLP} layer with residual connections.
+Secondly, the sensor-attribute features are formed by concatenating relevant attributes into a single vector.

 Then, to effectively fuse the spectral-physical features and sensor-attribute features, we designed a simple cross-modal feature fusion (CFF) module.
 Firstly, the two features are aligned using two independent linear projections and then concatenated.
 A residual \textit{MLP} subsequently processes the fused vector, reducing its dimensionality while modeling the complex interactions between sensor and spectral information.